What's New

 RADIO/CD/MP3 PLAYER WITH HEADPHONES Many people enjoy having music at hand while they're abroad to fill the many hours spent traveling on planes, trains, and buses.
 If you have an iPod, you might also need an iPod Travel Charger.

-Micro Turbo Hair Dryer and Adaptor Plugs HAIR STYLING APPLIANCES I personally do not need a hair dryer, curling iron, or hair straightening device, but I know some people just can't live without them.
+Micro Turbo Hair Dryer and Adaptor Plugs HAIR STYLING APPLIANCES iconpersonally do not need a hair dryer, curling iron, or hair straightening device, but I know some people just can't live without them.
 If you do need these makes sure you get dual voltage ones and make sure to bring along adaptor plugs.
-Here is a dual voltage hair dryer and dual voltage curling iron.
+Here is a dual voltage hair dryer iconand dual voltage flattening or curling iron.
 You can get them with or without adaptor plugs.

 CALLING CARD Click here to read about some of the different calling cards available.